alongalperin/sequence_generation/README.md

 We can see that **Random Forest** is leading with the best score.

-# Part 3: Songs Generating
+# Part C: Songs Generating
 In this part we will show the creation of songs only for Arctic-Monkeys.
 We did the same proccess
 for Eminem songs and Beyonce also.
 First we import all the packeges we need from Keras: